deep-learning-mit/staging/_posts/2023-11-08-denoising-EMG-signals.md

 ## Conclusion

+This research presents foundational outcomes qualifying the early potential of an interpretable attention-based autoencoding framework for intrinsic physiological pattern extraction and noise suppression.
+Incrementally adapted model configurations, guided by empirical ablation studies, demonstrate promising capabilities in capturing key EMG spectrogram characteristics while filtering errant artifacts.

-Ultimately, this framework shows early promise as an interpretable tool for learning intrinsic spectrogram patterns and filtering noise corruption.
-The final model parameters include: four attention heads, two attention layers, two linear layers in the encoder, 35 dimensional latent space, 2 LSTM layers in the decoder, and a 2.25 overshooting penalty multiplier for the custom loss function.
-I arrived at these parameters after running the experiments described above.
+The final model parameters include: four attention heads, two attention layers, two linear layers in the encoder, 35 dimensional latent space, two LSTM layers in the decoder, and a 2.25 overshooting penalty multiplier for the custom loss function.
+These parameters were identified to be optimal after running the experiments described above.

 Results using same experimental set-up as in previous section: